collapsed-stacks/startups/questions/12740/design-for-sw-product-but-no-skills-to-run-a-company-is-there-a-path-to-getting.md

 - tagged: `software`, `intellectual-property`, `venture-capital`, `fundraising`, `business-proposal`
 - score: 0

-<p>my first question on this forum so please be gentle.</p>
+my first question on this forum so please be gentle.

-<p>I am a technician and as such have spent time to make sure that my concept can be implemented using the next generation software and hardware.
+I am a technician and as such have spent time to make sure that my concept can be implemented using the next generation software and hardware.
 I have the environment to draw on talent as I am in Chicago and live near IIT, UIC and have contacts in Northwestern.
 I have SOME skills in VC world as my first startup was with Kleiner Perkins and Tom Perkins was our chairman.
 BUT
 I have NO allusions that I could run a company OR a desire to do so.
-I would like to present my idea to a trustworthy and interested group of people and have them fund and run the company with me taking some compensation for the idea, the initial design and for ongoing guidance.  </p>
+I would like to present my idea to a trustworthy and interested group of people and have them fund and run the company with me taking some compensation for the idea, the initial design and for ongoing guidance.

-<p>I have NO idea how the funding world works these days or how to approach anyone in Chicago as to how to start this discussion.
-If it were the valley this would not be a problem but in Chicago I have no idea as to where to start. </p>
+I have NO idea how the funding world works these days or how to approach anyone in Chicago as to how to start this discussion.
+If it were the valley this would not be a problem but in Chicago I have no idea as to where to start.

-<p>Is this a situation that is common place OR a non starter as any VC company would need the "founder" to fully invest all their time in their idea?
+Is this a situation that is common place OR a non starter as any VC company would need the "founder" to fully invest all their time in their idea?
-AND how would I protect my intellectual property in the initial discussion phase?</p>
+AND how would I protect my intellectual property in the initial discussion phase?

 ## No Answers